simeng-yang/Student-Database-Management-System/README.md

 # Student-Database-Management-System
 Students and administrators can add new student records.
 Administrators can securely retrieve and delete student records.

-If you are downloading the files, some of the relative linking will not work.
-In particular, the CSS files should be migrated to a CSS folder ("css") and the JS file should be dumped into a separate JS folder ("js") that are in the same master directory as the other PHP & HTML files.
+The CSS files should be migrated to a CSS folder ("css") and the JS file should be dumped into a separate JS folder ("js"), which are both in the same master directory as the other PHP & HTML files.
 Image files should be unzipped into the directory, from pictures.zip.

 website.HTML is the main site and serves as a linking tool to other files.